openequella/react-kaltura-simpleuploader/README.md

 The Kaltura libraries seem to mainly be [AGPLv3](https://choosealicense.com/licenses/agpl-3.0/) which is at odds with the [Apereo Practices on Third-Party Licenses](https://www.apereo.org/licensing/third-party).
 Hence, this module is stand-alone.

+## ToDo

+- [ ] Metadata form validation
+- [ ] Return details of new media entry to `index.render()` calls via callback - think we just need to return the ID of the new entry.
+- [ ] Address warning : 'Notice!
+Your application bundle the whole package of kaltura-xxx-client (either rxjs/ngx/typescript), please refer to the library `readme.md` to reduce app bundle size.'
+- [ ] Internationalisation
+- [ ] Increase test coverage